do-not-track-me/isothiazoline-allergy/README.md

 *the more information i have, the easier it is for me to prepare and take the necessary precautions.*

-I understand if this is too much trouble, don't worry, i'm used to people sometimes not understanding. just be aware then of the chance i will need to leave soon after getting there, because i'll need to quickly go home to spend the rest of my day in the shower and probably also desperately washing my clothes.
+I understand if this is too much trouble, don't worry, i'm used to people sometimes not understanding.
+In any case please don't be offended if I end up having to leave soon after getting there, or at some point,  I'll need to quickly go home to spend the rest of my day in the shower and desperately washing my clothes.

 ## List of known good / bad products
 Here is a [list of products](https://github.com/do-not-track-me/isothiazoline-allergy/blob/main/safe-and-unsafe-products.md) that I've collected of products i've had to check.